March, the first month of the spring in

 Sea temperature

-January through March, with an average sea temperature of 27°C (80.6°F).
+January through March, with an average sea temperature of 27°C (80.6°F), are months with the coldest seawater.

 Daylight

-On the first day of the month, sunrise is at 06:10 and sunset at 17:59.
-On the last day of March, sunrise is at 05:47 and sunset at 18:05 CST.
+On the first day of March, sunrise is at 06:10 and sunset at 17:59.
+On the last day of the month, sunrise is at 05:47 and sunset at 18:06 CST.

 Sunshine

-In Belize City, the average sunshine in March is 7.7h.
+In March, the average sunshine is 7.7h.

 UV index